-- What is stress?
+- What Is It?

 - Stress is any physical, chemical, or emotional factor that causes bodily or mental unrest.

-- While elimination of stress is unrealistic, management of stress is an attainable and realistic goal that can be achieved by a number of strategies.
+- While the elimination of stress is unrealistic, management of stress is an attainable and realistic goal that can be achieved by a number of strategies.

 - People with strong social support networks report less stress and fewer negative symptoms of stress than those who lack social support.

 - Stress-management techniques include relaxation techniques, time-management skills, counseling or group therapy, exercise, and maintaining an overall healthy lifestyle.